Madagascar (franchise): Madagascar Live! (2011)

 Madagascar Live! is a 90-minute theatre show based on the Madagascar film.
 Produced by DreamWorks Theatricals and Broadway Across America, it was directed by Gip Hoppe as the DreamWorks Animation's second stage production after Shrek the Musical.
 The tour started on January 28, 2011, in York, Pennsylvania, and was expected to visit more than 70 cities across the United States.
 After a show in New York's Radio City Music Hall, on April 24, 2011, Madagascar Live! was cancelled in the United States, citing "unforeseen circumstances" as the reason.
 Madagascar Live! then toured the United Kingdom, visiting nine cities between January 2013 and March 2013.

 Madagascar Live!
 Prepare to Party (2012)

 Madagascar Live!
 Prepare to Party is a 20-minute live stage show featuring Alex, King Julien, Gloria, Mort and The Penguins as they each present their special party games while dancing and singing.
 The show premiered in 2012 in an Africa area at the UK theme park Chessington World of Adventures, and in DreamWorks Experience at the Australian theme park Dreamworld.
-The show has now closed at Chessington and only operates at Dreamworld.
+The show closed at Chessington in 2014 and at Dreamworld when DreamWorks Experience was rethemed as Kenny and Belinda's Dreamland in 2023.